Reviewed by Aaron Horn, LMFT

 - Ruminating or obsessing on one thing, especially a mistake, unpleasant emotion, or intrusive thoughts

 - Chronic pain, such as headaches, stomach problems, or back pain

 - Panic attacks

-- A level of worry that is completely disproportionate to the real problem
+- A level of worry that is entirely disproportionate to the real problem

-If you want to gain more insight into whether you may have an anxiety disorder, check out our diagnostic test.
+To gain more insight into whether you have an anxiety disorder, check out our diagnostic test.

 HOW TO MANAGE ALCOHOL-INDUCED ANXIETY

 The anxiety comes from alcohol withdrawal and maybe not something you did or said.

 Your anxiety after drinking results from chemical processes in your brain and is not necessarily a reasonable response to your situation or behavior.

 The things you are anxious about are probably being blown out of proportion by the chemical imbalances after drinking.
 It's normal and happens to many people after a night of drinking.